crow02531/jekyll-t4j/README.md

-# Jekyll::TexConverter
+# Jekyll::T4J

-Convert your `.tex` Jekyll content.
+TeX/LaTeX support for Jekyll.

 ## Introduction

-This plugin integrate Jekyll with several latex2html engines to convert `.tex` to `.html`.
+This plugin integrate Jekyll with several (la)tex2html/(la)tex2svg conversion engines to convert your latex content.
 If you find MathJax or KaTeX can not cover your needs to write complex articles(i.e. LaTeX using chemfig), this plugin may help you a lot.

-Feel free to write any LaTeX! &#x1F389;
+Feel free to write any LaTeX! &#x1F389;&#x1F389;

 ## Usage

+Currently I provide two ways to use jekyll-t4j.

+### 1. `.tex` File

 For instance, write a post `2023-02-04-hello-latex.tex` and fill it with